 A volcano occurs where lava erupts at the surface and solidifies into rock.
-There are several types of volcanoes based on their shape, eruption style, magmatic composition, and other aspects.
+Several volcanoes are based on their shape, eruption style, magmatic composition, and other aspects.
 The most massive craters are called a caldera, such as the Crater Lake Caldera in Oregon.
 Many volcanic features are produced by viscosity, a fundamental property of lava.
 Viscosity is the resistance to flowing by a fluid.
-Low viscosity magma flows easily more like syrup, the basaltic volcanism that occurs in Hawaii on shield volcanoes.
+Low viscosity magma flows easily, more like syrup, the basaltic volcanism in Hawaii on shield volcanoes.
 High viscosity means a sticky magma, typically felsic or intermediate, that flows slowly, like toothpaste.
 (4 Igneous Processes and Volcanoes – An Introduction to Geology, n.d.)

-The largest volcano is a shield volcano and is characterized by broad, low-angle flanks, a small vent, or groups of vents at the top, and basaltic magma.
+The largest volcano is a shield volcano characterized by broad, low-angle flanks, a small vent, or groups of vents at the top, and basaltic magma.
 The name “shield” comes from the side view resembling a medieval warrior’s shield.
-They are typically associated with hotspots, midocean ridges, or continental rifts where upper mantle material rises, and build up slowly from many low-viscosity basaltic lava flows that can travel long distances, hence making the low-angle flanks.
-Because the magma is basaltic and low viscosity, the eruption style is not explosive but rather effusive, meaning that volcanic eruptions are small, localized, and predictable.
+They are typically associated with hotspots, midocean ridges, or continental rifts where upper mantle material rises and builds up slowly from much low-viscosity basaltic lava flows that can travel long distances, making the low-angle flanks.
+Because the magma is basaltic and has low viscosity, the eruption style is not explosive but rather effusive, meaning that volcanic eruptions are small, localized, and predictable.
 Therefore, this eruption style is not typically much of a hazard.